 Among the data centers that we lease, including those under construction, a majority of the lease agreements have not been registered or filed with relevant authorities in accordance with the applicable PRC laws and regulations.
 The enforcement of this legal requirement varies depending on local practices.
 In case of failure to register on file a lease, the parties to the unregistered lease may be ordered to make rectifications (which would involve registering such leases with the relevant authority) before being subject to penalties.
 The penalty ranges from RMB1,000 to RMB10,000 for each unregistered lease, at the discretion of the relevant authority.
 The law is not clear as to which of the parties, the lessor or the lesser, is liable for the failure to register the lease, and the lease agreements of several of our data centers provide that the lessor is responsible for processing the registration and must compensate us for losses caused by any breach of the obligation.
 Although we have proactively requested that the applicable lessor complete or cooperate with us to complete the registration in a timely manner, we are unable to control whether and when such lessors will do so.
 In the event that a fine is imposed on both the lessor and lessee, and if we are unable to constructed without obtaining the building ownership certificate, and the part of the lease agreement, such fine will be borne by us.
 In respect to one data center in Beijing, a portion of the property has been constructed without obtaining the building ownership certificates.
-If the owners fail to obtain the necessary consents and/or to comply with the applicable legal requirements for the change of usage of these premises, and the relevant authority or the court orders us to use the relevant leased properties for the designated usage and there to other suitable premises.
-We may also be subject to administrative penalties for lack of fire safety approvals for renovation of the relevant leased properties for the designated usage only, we may not b
+If the owners fail to obtain the necessary consents and/or to comply with the applicable legal requirements for the change of usage of these premises, and the relevant authority or the court orders us to use the relevant leased properties for the designated usage as stated under the building ownership certificates.
+If the owners fail to obtain the necessary consents and/or to comply with the applicable legal requirements for the change of usage of these premises, and the rel